kurissu/kurissu/README.md

 🤝 Looking to collaborate with experience Web-Developer as a mentee.

-🔍I'm looking for help with interview preparations and Job seeking.
+🔍 I'm looking for help with interview preparations and Job seeking.

 🌱 I'm currently learning Java-script and its frame-work.
 Also working with python and C on the side using arduino/raspberryPi.